hardingprofessional/dshsaa/README.md

 ## TODO (Non-Code)

-1. Implement a properly defined virtual environment spec so others can test
-2. Fix the Sphinx documentation component
-3. Test on Windows
+1. Test on Windows
-4. Test on MacOS (Catalina drops 32bit support, may not work)
+2. Test on MacOS (Catalina drops 32bit support, may not work)

 ## TODO (Code, but not core functionality)
 <ol> <li> Add a test environment validation script that verifies </li>